javascript-tutorial/en.javascript.info/1-js/05-data-types/03-string/article.md

 ### Surrogate pairs

-Most symbols have a 2-byte code.
+All frequently used characters have 2-byte codes.
 Letters in most european languages, numbers, and even most hieroglyphs, have a 2-byte representation.

 But 2 bytes only allow 65536 combinations and that's not enough for every possible symbol.
 So rare symbols are encoded with a pair of 2-byte characters called "a surrogate pair".